 In California, you typically only have 2-years to file a claim.
-Given the time it takes to properly investigate the accident, it is in your best interests to speak with an attorney as soon as possible.
+Given the time it takes to properly investigate the accident, it is in your best interests to speak with an personal injury attorney in Los Angeles as soon as possible.

 Type of Compensation in Truck Accidents